Pupil Premium Funding

 The pupil Premium is additional funding on top of the main funding which a school receives.
 It is targeted at pupils from disadvantaged backgrounds.

-In April 2018, we received Pupil Premium of £1320 for each child on roll who is currently or was previously registered for Free School Meals in the past six years.
+Last Academic year, we received Pupil Premium of £1320 for each child on roll who is currently or was previously registered for Free School Meals in the past six years.
 We received £ in total of Pupil Premium for FSM children.

 The funding has been used to provide both one-to-one and small group support by teaching assistants, for pupils who are funded.